CS342/2025-NeutroFeverGuard/README.md

    - ANC < 100: Profound Neutropenia (Red)

 > [!NOTE]
-> Want to understand how background checking and lab results reminders work?
-Check out the detailed explanation in [Background Checking & Lab Notification](Documentation/Notification.md).
+> Want to understand how fever monitoring alerts and lab results reminders work in the background?
+Check out the detailed explanation in [Fever Monitoring & Lab Notifications](Documentation/Notification.md).

 ## Setup Instructions